Seminole State College Applied HIPs

 If you are partnering with an outside organization to complete your Service Learning initiative, please complete the SSC General Council MOU Template with the other company and share the completed document with Hailee Handel and Kenneth Eubanks.

-Collaborative Learning and Work-Based Learning are designed to help students develop teamwork and professional skills by engaging with peers, faculty, and industry professionals.
-Collaborative Learning encourages students to tackle shared problems through group work, discussion, and cooperative projects, while Work-Based Learning involves direct experience in a career-related setting.
+Collaborative Projects and Work-Based Learning are designed to help students develop teamwork and professional skills by engaging with peers, faculty, and industry professionals.
+Collaborative Projects encourages students to tackle shared problems through group work, discussion, and cooperative projects, while Work-Based Learning involves direct experience in a career-related setting.
 Florida’s work-based learning statutes define the necessary conditions for meaningful student engagement in real-world tasks.
 These practices emphasize dialogue, critical reflection, and feedback from supervisors, allowing students to apply their learning to authentic challenges and present their findings publicly.
 Faculty can apply for course designation to integrate these impactful experiences into their courses.

-Collaborative Learning
+Collaborative Projects

-Collaborative Learning focuses on developing students' ability to work together in groups to solve problems, complete projects, and engage in meaningful dialogue.
+Collaborative Projects focuses on developing students' ability to work together in groups to solve problems, complete projects, and engage in meaningful dialogue.
 This High Impact Practice emphasizes peer-to-peer learning, where students learn not only from their instructors but also from their classmates through discussions, teamwork, and shared problem-solving.
-Collaborative Learning can involve group assignments, team-based research, and cooperative writing projects, all aimed at enhancing communication, critical thinking, and leadership skills.
+Collaborative Projects can involve group assignments, team-based research, and cooperative writing projects, all aimed at enhancing communication, critical thinking, and leadership skills.
 Reflection on collaboration and constructive feedback are key elements, ensuring that students build both intellectual and interpersonal competencies in diverse learning environments.

 Work-Based Learning

 The Florida Statue definition of “Work-Based Learning” is “a course that engages students in work-based learning, defined under §446.0915(1), Florida Statutes (F.S.), for more than 50% of its statute-required instructional hours across all implemented sections at the reporting institution.
 Estimation of hours is permitted.
 On-campus, virtual, simulated and unpaid activities are permissible.
 The following do not meet the definition of work-based learning: job shadowing, mentoring, workplace tours and other activities that do not involve “firsthand experience with tasks required in a given career field” (§446.0915(1), F.S.).”
-Courses already designated with a WBL course designation will also receive a Collaborative Learning and Work-Based Learning HIPs designation starting in Summer 2025.
+Courses already designated with a WBL course designation will also receive a Collaborative Projects and Work-Based Learning HIPs designation starting in Summer 2025.
 If you do not see that course designation by May 2025 and you believe your course fits this definition, please reach out to Hailee Handel

 Experiential Learning automatically qualifies as a High Impact Practice due to its hands-on, immersive nature.
 This includes Clinicals, Internships, and Practicums, where students apply theoretical knowledge in real-world environments under professional supervision.
 These experiences provide students with the opportunity to gain firsthand experience in their chosen career paths, often accompanied by coaching and structured reflection.
 Whether students are working in healthcare, education, business, or other fields, this practice is essential for bridging academic concepts with practical application, enhancing career readiness.